 There are some exceptions as to what qualifies for the credit — the following activities wouldn’t qualify:

-- Any research or activities conducted outside the United States
+- Any research or activities conducted outside the United States.

-- Any activities that could be considered routine maintenance or quality control
+- Any activities that could be considered routine maintenance or quality control.

-- Surveys or polls
+- Surveys or polls.

-- Reverse engineering or a duplication of an existing process or product
+- Reverse engineering or a duplication of an existing process or product.

-- And social science or economic research
+- Social science or economic research.

-We can help
+How we can help